kittinunf/ReaderK/README.md

 }
 ````

-This allows us to have operation that is reusable, and simple to understand and easy to test.
+This allows us to have the same (yet pure) operation that is reusable, and simple to understand and easy to test.
 Plus, there is no `mock`, no clunky setup.
+Just provide different environments at the different time.

 ## Features